-The BilVideo query language is designed to be used for any application, which needs spatio-temporal query processing facilities.
-It is extensible in that any application-dependent predicate with a different name from those of predefined predicates and constructs of the language, and with at least one argument, can be used in user queries.
-For that, it suffices to add some necessary facts and/or rules to the knowledge-base a priori.
-Hence, the language provides query support through external predicates for application-dependent data.
+The BilVideo query language is designed to be used for any application that needs spatiotemporal query processing capabilities.
+It is extensible in that any application-dependent predicate with a different name from those of predefined predicates and constructs of the language and with at least one argument can be used in user queries.
+For that it suffices to add some necessary facts and/or rules to the knowledge base a priori.
+Hence the language provides query support through external predicates for application-dependent data.

-The BilVideo query language currently supports a broad range of spatio-temporal queries.
-However, the BilVideo system architecture is designed to handle semantic (keyword, event/activity, and category-based) and low-level (color, shape, and texture) video queries, as well.
-We completed our work on semantic video modeling, which has been reported in [3].
-As for the low-level queries, our Fact-Extractor tool also extracts color and shape histograms of the salient objects in video keyframes [37], and it is currently being extended to extract texture information from the video keyframes, as well.
-We are currently working on integrating the support for semantic and low-level video queries into BilVideo, by extending its query processor and query language, without affecting the way the spatio-temporal query conditions are specified in the query language, and processed by the query processor.
-Furthermore, we also completed our initial work on the optimization of the spatio-temporal video queries [40].
+The BilVideo query language currently supports a broad range of spatiotemporal queries.
+However, the BilVideo system architecture is designed to handle semantic (keyword, event/activity, and category-based) and low-level (color, shape, and texture) video queries as well.
+We completed our work on semantic video modeling and reported our results in [3].
+As for the low-level queries, our fact-extractor tool also extracts color and shape histograms of the salient objects in video keyframes [37], and it is currently being extended to extract texture information from the video keyframes as well.
+We are currently working on integrating the support for semantic and low-level video queries into BilVideo by extending its query processor and query language without affecting the way the spatiotemporal query conditions are specified in the query language and processed by the query processor.
+Furthermore, we also completed our initial work on the optimization of the spatiotemporal video queries [40].
 In an ideal environment, the BilVideo query language will establish the basis for a Web-based visual query interface and serve as an embedded language for users.
-Hence, we developed a Web-based visual query interface for specifying spatio-temporal video queries, visually, over the Internet [36].
-We are currently working on enhancing the interface for the semantic and low-level video query specification support.
-We will integrate the Web-based visual query interface to BilVideo, and make it available on the Internet in future, when we complete our work on semantic and low-level video queries.
+Hence we developed a Web-based visual query interface for visually specifying spatiotemporal video queries over the Internet [36].
+We are currently working on enhancing the interface for semantic and low-level video query specification support.
+We will integrate the Web-based visual query interface to BilVideo and make it available on the Internet in the future when we complete our work on semantic and low-level video queries.